gcc-mirror/gcc/gcc/config/avr/avr.md

   [(set_attr "type" "xcall")
    (set_attr "cc" "clobber")])

-;; Operand 2 (reg:SI 18) not clobbered on the enhanced core.
-;; All call-used registers clobbered otherwise - normal library call.
 ;; To support widening multiplicatioon with constant we postpone ;; expanding to the implicit library call until post combine and ;; prior to register allocation.
 Clobber all hard registers that ;; might be used by the (widening) multiply until it is split and